ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0045-the-narathiwat-incident-2026.md

 - a high‑profile attack
 - the use of a state vehicle
 - the involvement of security‑trained individuals
-- and a senior officer’s off‑mic remark
+- a senior officer’s off‑mic remark
+- and subsequent public apologies

 has intensified public concern regarding: